gk646/magique/ROADMAP.md

 - Similar to how you know it from many games e.g. PoE

 **Console**
+- add more interaction from console to the engine

+**Plugins**
-- make it a true console
+- make a new header that helps with creating plugins for the game
-- all logging message go to ingame console as well
-- default commands
-- commands with parameters
+- methods for loading and getting methods
+- error handling and permission control

+**Virtual Clock**
+- Add callback at specific timepoint (with repeat option)
+- Add callback at x time later from now

+**Virtual Calender**
+- Implemented on top of virtual clock
+- Has support for simulating years, weeks, seasons, lunar seasons...

 ### Core

-**Use SIMD for higher performance**
+**Use more SIMD for higher performance**
 - Use [xsimd](https://github.com/xtensor-stack/xsimd) to simplify simd usage
     - Hashgrid: accelerate iteration
     - Pathfinding: